 What is a Diagnostic Medical Sonographer?

-A sonographer, also known as an ultrasound technician, is a go-to professional in many hospitals and clinics when a doctor needs to see what’s happening inside the human body.
+A sonographer, also known as an ultrasound Technologist, is a go-to professional in many hospitals and clinics when a doctor needs to see what’s happening inside the human body.

 Using soundwaves, sonographers provide doctors internal images so they can make a diagnosis or prescribe a treatment plan for their patients – all without a single incision!